grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 - Caching drafts
 	- When I refresh the page, I should not lose my work
 - A LaTeX editor, formula builder, or something to help with LaTeX syntax

+So what's the best editor?
+Does a good one even exist?
+What features are most important for a Pages blog?
+An ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
+Does something like this exist?
+No.

+I haven't found anything that checks all my boxes, but I've tried a few.
+The most popular free editors, after to some googling, seem to be prose.io, stackedit.io, and dillinger.io.
+(Please comment below if you think I'm missing a big one.)

 #### Gabriel: An Extension to Google Docs
 My rating: **0 / 5**